 “Grenova’s sustainable solution for lab testing consumable products is a premier example of how great ideas and ingenuity flourish in the City of Richmond,” said Mayor Levar Stoney.
 “The City is thankful for the company’s capital investment and new job creation.
 Grenova’s new facility in Scott’s Addition demonstrates that entrepreneurial and life science ecosystems in Richmond are strong and continue to have a far-reaching impact.”

 “The expansion of Grenova Inc. is wonderful news for Richmond,” says Congressman Donald McEachin.
 “Creating jobs and reducing biohazardous waste are two critical goals that are good for Richmond and for the Commonwealth.
 Once again, Virginia leads the way.”

 “I am so pleased to see Grenova’s expansion to its new and larger facility in Scott’s Addition,” said Senator Ghazala Hashmi.
 “Grenova’s introduction of innovative technologies helps to address the global shortage of pipette tips during this pandemic and also highlights how we can reduce biohazard waste.
 This expansion will bring exciting new jobs opportunities and further talent development in Richmond.”

-“I am happy to hear that Grenova Inc. will be expanding its operations in the City of Richmond,” said Delegate Jeffrey Bourne.
-“The work that the company is doing to reuse pipette tips is an essential cog in the machine that is our COVID-19 response.
+“I am happy to hear that Grenova will expand in the City of Richmond,” said Delegate Jeffrey Bourne.
+“The work that the company is doing is an essential cog in the machine that is our COVID-19 response.
 Grenova’s presence in Richmond continues to provide important jobs as well as contributes to Richmond’s status as a place for innovation and growth.”